waterbycounty

 What's happening with rivers in Lake County right now?

-Lake County's primary USGS streamgage on the DES PLAINES RIVER is currently reading 150 cubic feet per second — 45% of the long-term mean of 335.03 cfs.
+Lake County's primary USGS streamgage on the DES PLAINES RIVER has a pipeline snapshot of 150 cubic feet per second — 45% of the long-term mean of 335.03 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Lake County water compare to the Illinois average?